emilyaviva/eakm-website-gatsby/pages/blog/2016-06-27-atom-packages-i-could-not-do-without/index.md

 Now that I've switched to Atom completely, I find myself missing the old built-in Tetris game in emacs (`M-x tetris`).
 Thank goodness for the Atom package [`tetromino`](https://atom.io/packages/tetromino).

 What did I miss?
 What are your favorite Atom packages?
-[Let me know!](http://emilyaviva.com/contact)
+Let me know below!